spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

   </a>
 </figure>

-TK intro

 ## Medical

-- Controlled by #TeamEthics
+_Controlled by #TeamEthics_

 - offices, waiting room, exam rooms, trauma center
 - Exits:
   - Hatch to Research
   - Airlock
   - Elevator (guarded)
-- Notable NPCs: Doctor, Mad Scientist

 TODO: Medical should be open, neutral, treating all sides

 Lobby looks like any hospital waiting room, but over the shoulder of the receptionist, you can see the facility is overflowing with patients.
 They are in every room, but also lying on gurneys in the hall or even just standing around and sitting on the floor.
 Nurses and doctors in lab coats are running around conducting triage, trying to help, but it’s clear they’re running out of key supplies.
 The patients are mostly in green uniforms, but there are some tan and red uniforms as well.

-Eventually the Doctor comes through.
+Eventually the Dcot comes through.
 She is constantly being interrupted by other doctors and nurses asking her for information or to make a judgement call.
 She eventually loses her patience moving through and demands that the hallways be cleared by moving patients into the the lobby.

 This should give the players a chance to be altruistic.
-If the doctor sees them trying to help, she will take an interest and strike up a conversation.
+If the Doc sees them trying to help, she will take an interest and strike up a conversation.
 Unless they are total jerks to her, she’ll invite them back to her office and offer her quest.

-### The Doctor
+### The Doc

 <figure class="compendium-image-right npc-portrait">
   <div class="npc-portrait__inner">